 - Does the nursing home have a program to limit the use of physical restraints?

-Please join us for Caregiver Connect, a program developed in partnership with Pinellas Community Foundation.
-We’ll be streaming Live over Facebook four times throughout May & June 2019, bringing the best of our community’s resources to caregivers who can’t leave their loved ones at home alone.
-The virtual events are free for anyone to attend!
+Thank you for joining us for Caregiver Connect, a program developed in partnership with Pinellas Community Foundation.
+With their support, we streamed Live over Facebook four times in 2019, bringing the best of our community’s resources to caregivers who can’t leave their loved ones at home alone.

 Thank you, Florida Blue!

 We’d like to extend our gratitude to the Florida Blue Foundation for supporting our pilot-run of Savvy Caregiver, an evidence-based program designed for caregivers of individuals with an Alzheimer’s/Dementia diagnosis.
 Through the program, participants learn to manage their stress so they can care for their loved ones healthily & sustainably.

 Missed the live stream of Caregiver Connect?
 Check out the archived videos here!

 Posted by Area Agency on Aging of Pasco-Pinellas, Inc. on Thursday, June 13, 2019